 Having missed three field goals already, head coach Nick Saban decided to sit kicker Cade Foster in the fourth quarter and give redshirt freshman Adam Griffith, who had kicked only two field goals his entire collegiate career, a shot at winning the Iron Bowl with one second left.

-Griffith lined up for a 57-yard field goal attempt, fired a missile that came up short, and 2013 First-Team All-American cornerback Chris Davis etched his name into Auburn University history when he did this on the final play of the game:
+Griffith lined up for a 57-yard field goal attempt, fired a missile that landed short in the end zone, and 2013 First-Team All-American cornerback Chris Davis etched his name into Auburn University history when he raced up the sideline on the CBS broadcast's final play.

-Auburn would lose that title game in the closing seconds, but the hype around the Kick-Six win will live on forever — Just ask these fans whose reactions were (thankfully) caught on tape.
+Auburn lost that title game in the closing seconds, but the hype around The Kick-Six win will live on forever — Just ask these fans whose reactions were (thankfully) caught on tape.

-Following the Kick Six, Auburn football only won one of the next four Iron Bowls, but something tells me that fans down on the plains won't mind taking a few losses when you have the memories of storming the field at Jordan-Hare Stadium, and seeing Nick Saban’s stone-cold face jogging off the field, after possibly the most incredible ending to a college football game of all time.
+Following that game-winning touchdown off a missed field goal, Auburn football only won one of the next four Iron Bowls, but something tells me that fans down on The Plains won't mind taking a few losses when you have the memories of storming the field at Jordan-Hare Stadium, plus seeing the stone-cold faces of Alabama fans and Nick Saban, following maybe the greatest ending to a college football game ever.